Fibrosis-Inflammation Lab

 Blocks De Novo Lipogenesis (DNL) at the rate-limiting enzyme level.

 • Features: Oral drug.
-Possessing a mechanism distinct from Resmetirom, it is highly anticipated as a combination therapy partner.
+Its mechanism is distinct from Resmetirom, and a combination strategy is being discussed as a possibility for future trials.

 5. Integrated Comparison of Clinical Data and Preclinical Models